biodatageeks/sequila/docs/source/architecture/architecture.rst

 class.
 However, it is possible to provide a custom interval structure and set it using `spark.biodatageeks.rangejoin.intervalHolderClass` parameter.
 There are 2 prerequisites:

-1. custom class must implement interface provided by the trait: `org.biodatageeks.sequila.rangejoins.methods.base.BaseIntervalHolder[V]`
+1. class must extend abstract class: `org.biodatageeks.sequila.rangejoins.methods.base.BaseIntervalHolder[V]`

 2. node class used for storing intervals must extend `org.biodatageeks.sequila.rangejoins.methods.base.BaseNode[V]`